holidayextras/culture/react-troubleshooter.md

 What we *do* want to be testing however is that whatever we expect to have happened within these calls, has happened.

-Rather than plaigarise a blog post... here's a good link that explains how to deal with this issue: [http://jaketrent.com/post/test-react-componentwillreceiveprops/](http://jaketrent.com/post/test-react-componentwillreceiveprops/)
+Rather than plagiarize a blog post... here's a good link that explains how to deal with this issue: [http://jaketrent.com/post/test-react-componentwillreceiveprops/](http://jaketrent.com/post/test-react-componentwillreceiveprops/)

 ### Undefined / unexpected count of children